maciek-makowski/GDAN-Generative-Domain-Adversarial-Networks/README.md

 This repositorium presents the process of training and evaluating of the GDAN architecture.
 The model is designed to achieve a stable classifier resistant to performative drift and produce a mapping of new data back to the original pre-drift distribution.
 The system integrates Domain Adversarial Neural Net- works, Generative Adversarial Networks, and pixel-to-pixel translation methods, employing necessary modifications to combine these concepts.
 A figure presenting the outline of the architecture is presented below.
+Feature extractor creates a generic, domain-invariant representation.
+Based on that the label classifier acts as a stable, drift-resistant classifier.
+The task of the generator is to create a mapping and project the data points, which have been influenced by the drift, back to their original form.
 ![My figure](./img/GDANN_architecture_diagram.png)

 # Setting up the environment